Overview

 way, users cannot overwrite or delete the original files.
 Additionally,

-in the exercise, the directory is always called data/
+in the exercise, the directory is always called data/.

 There are three ways authors can include files for use in exercises: